-- This method does not require sophisticated technology and is a low cost option compared to other methods of collecting large-scale public opinion.
+- Does not require sophisticated technology and is a low cost option compared to other methods of collecting large-scale public opinion.

-- Evidence Checks solicit specific responses to clearly identified and granular problems posed by the Committees, rather than vague responses to broad problems.
+- Solicits specific responses to clearly identified and granular problems posed by the Committees, rather than vague responses to broad problems.

 - Without the right level of outreach to interested individuals and groups, participation will be low to non-existent.

-- Questions have to be clearly framed to ensure that participation actually addresses the relevant questions pertaining to the reliability of evidence.
+- Questions have to be clearly framed lest participation fail to address the relevant questions of the reliability of evidence.